goenning/goenning/_posts/2019/2019-02-10-measuring-performance-website-multiple-locations-budget.md

 $ ./aci.sh init
 ```

-This first step will simply create a Resource Group based on configured name.
+This first step will simply create a Resource Group based on the configured name.
 You can skip this step if you prefer to do it manually through Azure Portal.

 ```sh
 $ ./aci.sh run